Joker2770/Z2I/README.md

 The `pbrain-Z2I` is just a gomoku engine which use the [protocol of gomocup](lastovicka.github.io/protocl2en.htm).
 A GUI named [qpiskvork](https://github.com/Joker2770/qpiskvork) can load this engine.

 ## Supported Games
-Currently only Gomoku and similar games such as Tic-Tac-Toe.

 Welcome other game implementions if you want to become the contributor!